Security-Onion-Solutions/securityonion-docs/introduction.rst

 .. image:: images/hunt.png
   :target: _images/hunt.png

 :ref:`cases` is the case management interface.
-As you are working in :ref:`alerts` or :ref:`hunt`, you may find alerts or logs that are interesting enough to send to :ref:`cases` and create a case.
+As you are working in :ref:`alerts`, :ref:`dashboards`, or :ref:`hunt`, you may find alerts or logs that are interesting enough to send to :ref:`cases` and create a case.
 Other analysts can collaborate with you as you work to close that case.

 .. image:: images/cases.png
   :target: _images/cases.png